-The Program/Verify mode is entered by holding pins RB6 and RB7 low, while raising MCLR pin from Vss to the appropriate VIHH (high voltage).
-Once in this mode, the user program memory and the configuration memory can be accessed and programmed in serial fashion.
+The program/verify mode is entered by holding pins GP1 and GP0 low while raising MCLR pin from VIL to VIHH (high voltage).
+VDD is then raised from VIL to VIH.Once in this mode the user program memory and the configuration memory can be accessed and programmed in serial fashion.
 The mode of operation is serial, and the memory that is accessed is the user program memory.
-RB6 is a Schmitt Trigger input in this mode.
+GP1 is a Schmitt Trigger input in this mode.

-The sequence that enters the device into the Programming/Verify mode places all other logic into the RESET state (the MCLR pin was initially at VSS).
-This means that all I/O are in the RESET state (hi-impedance inputs).
+The sequence that enters the device into the programming/verify mode places all other logic into the reset state (the $\overline{MCLR}$ pin was initially at VIL).
+This means that all I/O are in the reset state (High impedance inputs).

-- Note 1: The MCLR pin should be raised as quickly as possible from VIL to VIHH.
-This is to ensure that the device does not have the PC incremented while in valid operation range. - 2: Do not power any pin before VDD is applied.
+Note 1:The MCLR pin must be raised from VIL to VIHH before VDD is applied.
+This is to ensure that the device does not have the PC incremented while in valid operation range.

+Note 2:Do not power GP2, GP4 or GP5 before VDD is applied.